-Agent Observability vs Evaluation vs Benchmarking in 2026
+Agent Observability vs Evaluation vs Benchmarking (2026)

 Table of Contents

-TL;DR: The three categories side-by-side
+TL;DR: the three categories side-by-side

 | Category | Question it answers | Metrics | Cadence | Cost shape |